zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## T006 - Polling Sample Contains a Subset of Keys from Live Result

-For hook triggers, we require you to provide a Perform List URL so that users can pull a live sample in the Zap editor.
-This is called a Polling Sample, and is created when you test the trigger in a Zap before turning it on.
+For REST Hook triggers, we require you to provide a Perform List URL (check `D006`) so that users can retrieve a real data sample in the Zap editor.
+This is called a polling sample, and is created when you test the trigger in a Zap before turning it on.

-Errors occur when a Zap uses a field from the Polling Sample that ends up not being provided by the actual hook payload once the Zap is running.
-To ensure this doesn't happen, this check compares the latest item in your [Zap History](https://zapier.com/app/history) with the selected Polling Sample in the corresponding Zap.
-For it to pass, the selected Polling Sample must contain a subset of the keys returned in the latest live result in the Zap History.
+Errors occur when a Zap uses a field from the polling sample that is not provided by the hook payload sent once the Zap is running.

+To ensure this doesn't happen, this check compares the latest item in the [Zap History](https://zapier.com/app/history) with the selected polling sample in the corresponding Zap.
+For it to pass:

+- There must be a Zap which is using the trigger
+- The Zap must have at least one Zap run (the most recent run will be used)
+- The trigger must have been tested in the Zap editor via the Perform List method to retrieve a polling sample
+- The polling sample should have the same data keys, or a subset of keys, compared to those available in the Zap run data.

 ✘ an example of an **incorrect** implementation: